JamesBrownR/AJ-Auto-Repair/_posts/2025-12-10-5-Signs-Your-Brakes-Need-Immediate-Attention.md

 ### 2. Soft or Spongy Brake Pedal

 A healthy brake pedal should feel firm and responsive.
 If your pedal feels soft, spongy, or sinks to the floor when you press it, you likely have air in the brake lines or a brake fluid leak.
-This is a serious safety issue that requires immediate professional attention.
+This is a serious safety issue that requires immediate professional brake repair.

 Air in the brake lines compresses when you apply pressure, reducing the hydraulic force that stops your vehicle.
 A brake fluid leak can lead to complete brake failure.
-Either way, this isn't something to put off until next week.
+Either way, this is not something to put off until next week.
 Get your vehicle to a trusted mechanic immediately.

 ### 3. Vehicle Pulls to One Side